top of page

 About Dr. Louis Hoffman

-Dr. Hoffman teaches courses at the University of Denver, Saybrook University, and the University of Colorado at Colorado Springs.
-He is teaches through the International Institute for Existential-Humanistic Psychology and is an affiliate instructor with the Existential-Humanistic Institute.
+Dr. Hoffman teaches courses at the University of Denver and Saybrook University.
+He teaches through the International Institute for Existential-Humanistic Psychology and is an affiliate instructor with the Existential-Humanistic Institute.
 Areas of interest for Dr. Hoffman include existential and humanistic psychology and psychotherapy, the history and philosophy of psychology, multicultural and diversity issues, international psychology, and spiritual/religious issues in psychology.

-He is a past-president of the Society for Humanistic Psychology and the Rocky Mountain Humanistic Counseling and Psychological Association (RMHCPA), and serves on the editorial boards of the Journal of Humanistic Psychology, The Humanistic Psychologist, the Journal of Constructivist Psychology, and Janus Head.
-Additionally, Dr. Hoffman Serves as the co-editor-in-chief of the University Professors Press.
+He is a past-president of the Society for Humanistic Psychology and the Rocky Mountain Humanistic Counseling and Psychological Association (RMHCPA), and serves on the editorial boards of the Journal of Humanistic Psychology and the Journal of Constructivist Psychology.
+Additionally, Dr. Hoffman Serves as the Head Editor of the University Professors Press.
+In addition to his scholarly writing, Dr. Hoffman has a blog at Psychology Today.

 Beginning in 2007, Dr. Hoffman has traveled to China 1-2 times a year, frequently bringing students along with him.
 These trips focus on existential psychology and the psychology of religion.
 With Mark Yang and Xuefu Wang, he began the International Conference on Existential Psychology, which began in 2010 and has been held every other year in China since the first conference.
 Additionally, he co-founded the International Institute of Existential-Humanistic Psychology (IIEHP).
 The mission of IIEHP is to facilitate culturally sensitive training in existential psychology in Asia, including identifying and dialoguing with indigenous existential psychologies in Asia.